agentio/serviceinfrastructure/content/docs/endpoints/next17-2.md

 So you can not just see, hey, the 98th percentile say for our API is high.
 You might see there's just one particular method that has a latency that's high or that's getting increased the error rates.
 So it's giving you a higher fidelity of metrics and a higher fidelity of logs because we know about your API.

 SEP EBRAHIMZADEH: Exactly that.
 So that's pretty cool.
-We just uploaded our open API specification, which we were going to write anyways in order to communicate the surface of our API to our clients, and we got monitoring and logging effortlessly.
+We just uploaded our OpenAPI Specification, which we were going to write anyways in order to communicate the surface of our API to our clients, and we got monitoring and logging effortlessly.

 But the focus of the talk is authentication.
 As you noticed, I made the curl command from my laptop, and this API is open on the public internet.
 Whoever has this URL can go call it now.
 So how do I secure it?
 I have multiple options for doing that.
 I could go and write a lot of Note.js code in order to expect authentication tokens and the requests that are coming in, and basically verify the signature of those authentication tokens, and do all the hard work myself.